 Eating too much sugar, which breaks down your intestinal wall

 Poor diet or nutrition, especially a lack in zinc, vitamin A and vitamin D

-A high-stress lifestyle
+A high-intensity lifestyle causing tension

 Get your Brain Health Score in 4 minutesTake the quiz